padawanjoy/padawanjoy.github.io/_posts/2024-01-09-Comparison-of-Global-Blogging-Services.md

 ---
 layout: post
-title: Comparison of Global Blogging Services
+title: "Comparison of Global Blogging Services"
-color: "#be9666"
+date:   2024-01-09 20:05:00 +0900
-feature-img: "assets/img/posts/2024-01-09-Comparison-of-Global-Blogging-Services/00.jpg"
+author: padawanjoy
-thumbnail: "assets/img/posts/2024-01-09-Comparison-of-Global-Blogging-Services/00.jpg"
+image:  '/images/posts/2024-01-09-Comparison-of-Global-Blogging-Services/00.jpg'
-tags: [Github Page, Github Blog, WordPress, Medium, Blogger, Wix, Blog]
+tags: [github-page, github-blog, github, wordpress, medium, blogger, wix, blog]
 ---

 One of the biggest dilemmas when starting a blog is choosing the right blogging platform.
 Blogging services each have unique features and pros and cons, requiring users to carefully compare them to find a service that suits their purpose and preferences.
 Let's delve into a detailed comparison of globally renowned blogging services, including their features, advantages, disadvantages, recommended user base, and release dates.